OpenSwitchNOS/openswitch-ops/docs/tacacs_user_guide.md

 Hence 29 user-defined groups are allowed.
 The user-defined group cannot be named "local", "radius" or "tacacs+".
 Predefined TACACS+ servers can then be added to this group.
-Whenever this is done, the server is removed from the default "tacacs+" family group and added to the user-defined group.
+The server continues to be part of the default "tacacs+" family group.
 For authentication using a server-group, the servers will be accessed in the same order in which they were added to the group.
 ```